Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 PktTsbpdTime = TsbpdTimeBase + PKT_TIMESTAMP + TsbpdDelay + Drift
 ~~~

-**where TsbpdTimeBase is the base time that reflects the time difference between local clock of the receiver, and the clock used by the sender to timestamp packets being sent;** PKT_TIMESTAMP is the data packet timestamp, in microseconds;
+**where TsbpdTimeBase is the base time that reflects the time difference between local clock of the receiver, and the clock used by the sender to timestamp packets being sent, (in microseconds, but ???, 32-integer and for everything else);** PKT_TIMESTAMP is the data packet timestamp, in microseconds;
 **TsbpdDelay is the receiver's buffer delay (?latency or any additional delay as well), in milliseconds (?);**
 **Drift is the time drift used to adjustthe fluctuations in sender and receiver clock.**